torvalds/linux/Documentation/fb/modedb.rst

 			  const struct fb_videomode *default_mode,
 			  unsigned int default_bpp)

-with db/dbsize your non-standard video mode database, or NULL to use the standard video mode database.
+with db/dbsize your analn-standard video mode database, or NULL to use the standard video mode database.

 fb_find_mode() first tries the specified video mode (or any mode that matches,